(All fields required)

 Football season begins in August.
 Orientation to the Thomas More College athletic facility and athletic training program will occur in the first week of August.

-Football coverage in the fall consists of attending Thomas More College’s football practices 1 time per week and home games as well as attending some Thomas More College soccer and volleyball games.
+Football coverage in the fall consists of attending Thomas More College’s football practices 1 time per week, home and away games as required, as well as attending some Thomas More College soccer and volleyball games.
 In the winter, the resident will have an opportunity to observe and assist athletic training coverage at men’s and women’s basketball, wrestling and ice hockey.
-In the spring, the resident will have an opportunity to plan and participate in the medical coverage for the Cincinnati “Flying Pig” Marathon.
+In the spring, the resident will have an opportunity to observe and assist with coverage at baseball and softball games, as well as plan and participate in the medical coverage for the Cincinnati “Flying Pig” Marathon.
 There will be a certified athletic trainer and / or a sports medicine physician overseeing each of these experiences.

-In the winter quarter, the resident will spend time with Dr. Nick Edwards MD, Dr. Jon Divine and/or Dr. Terri McCambridge MD who are primary care Sports Medicine physicians at the Sports Medicine Biodynamics Center.
-In the spring quarter, the resident will spend time with Dr. Eric Wall MD, who is a pediatric orthopaedic surgeon who specialized in the management of sports related injuries in children.
-The resident will also spend time with Dr. Keith Kenter MD, an orthopaedic surgeon with the University of Cincinnati Orthopaedic and Sports Medicine Center.
+In the winter quarter, the resident will spend time with Dr. Nick Edwards, MD, Dr. Kelsey Logan, MD and/or Dr. Kate Berz, DO, who are primary care Sports Medicine physicians at the Sports Medicine Biodynamics Center.
+In the spring quarter, the resident will spend time with Dr. Eric Wall MD, and/or Dr. Shital Parikh, MD, who are pediatric orthopaedic surgeons who specialize in the management of sports related injuries in children.
+The resident may have opportunities to observe with other physicians during their residency year.

 Experiences through the year include:

-The resident has a minimum of 18 hours of devoted mentoring time with the Residency Director each week.
+The resident has devoted mentoring time with the Residency Director each week.
 The resident will have a minimum of 16 hours of shared clinic time where the resident and clinical director are in the clinic together with a shared or separate case load.
 During this time the residency director is able to observe and/or share in the clinical decision making of the resident.
-The additional 1-2 hours are set aside for clinical mentoring where the residency director will meet with the resident to discuss clinical performance as well as address questions or difficult patients with the resident.
+Additional hours are set aside for clinical mentoring where the residency director will meet with the resident to discuss clinical performance as well as address questions or difficult patients with the resident.

 A broad scope of additional clinical observations and mentoring opportunities are provided to the resident.
 These experiences included observation in sports medicine department clinics, orthopedic surgery observation, SMBC research activities, specialty clinic observation such as Runner’s clinic, and sports specialist training (on-field training).
 The resident is also encouraged to volunteer alongside an orthopedic/sports PT team member as they perform injury screenings in a community running clinic and to a local dance group.
 Please refer to the weekly Curriculum Components to examine the experiences that are required for the curriculum and others that are optional / supplemental.